 The ability to write to read-only pages is governed by the processor mode and whether write protection is enabled.
 If write protection is not enabled, a processor running at CPL 0, 1, or 2 can write to any physical page, even if it is marked as read-only.
-Enabling write protection prevents supervisor code from writing into read-only pages, including read-only user-level pages.
+Enabling write protection by setting the WP bit in CR0 prevents supervisor code from writing into read-only pages, including read-only user-level pages.